 For example, the risk of colon and breast cancers is low in Japan, yet in Japanese people who immigrate to the United States, the risk increases and eventually equals that of the rest of the American population.
 In contrast, the Japanese have extremely high rates of stomach cancer.
 When these people immigrate to the United States and eat a Western diet, the risk declines to that of the United States, although the decline may not be evident until the next generation.

 Substances consumed in the diet can increase the risk of cancer.
-For instance, a diet high in fat has been linked to an increased risk of colon, breast, and possibly prostate cancer.
-People who drink large amounts of alcohol are at much higher risk of developing esophageal cancer.
+For instance, a diet high in unsaturated fat, and obesity by itself, has been linked to an increased risk of colon, breast, and possibly prostate cancer.
+People who drink large amounts of alcohol are at much higher risk of developing head and neck and esophageal cancer.
 A diet high in smoked and pickled foods or in barbecued meats increases the risk of developing stomach cancer.
 People who are overweight or obese have a higher risk of cancer of the breast, lining of the uterus (endometrium), colon, kidneys, and esophagus.

 Certain drugs and medical treatments may increase the risk of developing cancer.
 For example, estrogens in oral contraceptives may slightly increase the risk of breast cancer, but this risk decreases over time.
 The hormones estrogen and progestin that may be given to women during menopause (hormone replacement therapy) also increase the risk of breast cancer.
 Diethylstilbestrol (DES) increases the risk of breast cancer in women who took the drug and in daughters of these women who were exposed before birth.
-Long-term use of anabolic steroids may slightly increase the risk of liver and prostate cancer.
-Treatment of cancer with chemotherapy drugs and with radiation therapy may increase the risk of people developing a second cancer years later.
+Tamoxifen, a drug used to treat breast cancer, increases the risk of endometrial cancer.
+Long-term use of testosterone or other male hormones (androgens) may slightly increase the risk of liver cancer.
+Treatment of cancer with certain chemotherapy drugs (alkylating agents) and with radiation therapy may increase the risk of people developing a second cancer years later.

 Several viruses are known to cause cancer in humans, and several others are suspected of causing cancer.
-The human papillomavirus (HPV, which causes genital warts) is one cause of cervical cancer in women.
+The human papillomavirus (HPV, which causes genital warts) is a major cause of cervical cancer in women and penile and anal cancer in men.
+HPV also causes some cancers of the throat.
 Hepatitis B virus or hepatitis C virus can cause liver cancer.
 Some human retroviruses cause lymphomas and other cancers of the blood system.
-Some viruses produce types of cancer in certain countries but not in others.
-For instance, the Epstein-Barr virus causes Burkitt's lymphoma (a type of cancer) in Africa and cancers of the nose and pharynx in China.
+Some viruses cause types of cancer in certain countries but not in others.
+For instance, the Epstein-Barr virus causes Burkitt lymphoma (a type of cancer) in Africa and cancers of the nose and pharynx in China.

 Some bacteria also may cause cancer.
 Helicobacter pylori, which causes stomach ulcers, can increase the risk of stomach cancer and lymphomas.